danzilio/danzilio.github.io/_posts/2016-01-27-rspec-for-ops.md

 end
 ```

-As you can see, examples can have any number of expectations.
+As you can see, examples can contain any number of expectations.
 You should use as many expectations as necessary to validate the behavior you're testing in an example.
+One element of an expectation that we haven't yet discussed is the **matcher**, which is really the heart of an expectation.
+Our example above only uses the `be` matcher but there are many others.
+Matchers describe the behavior you expect your subject to exhibit.
+In our example, we are using the `be` matcher to compare our subject's identity with our matcher.